arkency/posts/posts/2018-09-18-3-ways-to-make-your-ruby-object-thread-safe.md

 they are going to get an exception `can't modify frozen MyCommandHandler` unless they remove `make_threadsafe_by_stateless` in which case it's a conscious decision, not an accidental one.

 For years I struggled a bit when thinking about thread-safety and which objects can be used between threads and which can't be and whether I need to make something thread-safe or not.
-Later I realized it's not as much about a single object properties but rather about a graph of objects.
+Later I realized it's not as much about a single object's properties but rather about a graph of objects.

 Imagine a situation like this: